open-mmlab/mmengine/docs/zh_cn/design/infer_translation.md

 When developing based on MMEngine, we usually define a configuration file for a specific algorithm, use the configuration file to build an [executor](./runner.md), and execute the training and testing processes, and save the trained weights.
 When performing inference based on the trained model, the following steps are usually required:

-1. Building the model based on the configuration file
+1. Build the model based on the configuration file
-2. Loading the model weights
+2. Load the model weights
-3. Setting up the data preprocessing pipeline
+3. Set up the data preprocessing pipeline
-4. Performing forward inference on the model
+4. Perform forward inference on the model
-5. Visualizing the inference results
+5. Visualize the inference results
-6. Outputting the inference results
+6. Return the inference results

 For this type of standard inference workflow, MMEngine provides a unified inference interface and recommends that users develop inference code based on this interface specification.

 ## Example Usage

-### Defining an Inference Engine
+### Defining an Inferencer

-Implement a custom inference engine based on  `BaseInferencer`
+Implement a custom `inferencer` based on `BaseInferencer`

 ```python
 from mmengine.infer import BaseInferencer